 NLRB issues Request for Information regarding election regulations

-The National Labor Relations Board is inviting interested individuals and organizations to provide responses to its Request for Information regarding the representation election regulations located at 29 CFR parts 101 and 102 (the Election Regulations), with a specific focus on amendments to the Board’s representation case procedures adopted by the Board’s final rule published on December 15, 2014 (the Election Rule or Rule).
+The National Labor Relations Board invited interested individuals and organizations to provide responses to its Request for Information regarding the representation election regulations located at 29 CFR parts 101 and 102 (the Election Regulations), with a specific focus on amendments to the Board’s representation case procedures adopted by the Board’s final rule published on December 15, 2014 (the Election Rule or Rule).
 As part of its ongoing efforts to more effectively administer the National Labor Relations Act (the Act) and to further the purposes of the Act, the Board has an interest in reviewing the Election Rule to evaluate whether the Rule should be retained without change, retained with modifications, or rescinded, possibly while making changes to the prior Representation Election Regulations that were in place before the Rule’s adoption.
-Regarding these questions, the Board believes it will be helpful to solicit public responses to this request for information.
+Regarding these questions, the Board believes it will be helpful to receive public responses to this request for information.

 Request for Information from the Public